Columbine21/Multimodal-ERC/README.md

 Typical Methods:

-1. Congcn:Modeling both Context-and Speaker-Sensitive Dependence for Emotion Detection in Multi-speaker Conversations [2019 01]
+1. Congcn: Modeling both Context-and Speaker-Sensitive Dependence for Emotion Detect-

+   ion in Multi-speaker Conversations [2019 01]

-2. DialogueGCN: Dialoguegcn- A graph convolutional neural network for emotion recognition in conversation [2019 08]
+2. DialogueGCN: Dialoguegcn- A graph convolutional neural network for emotion recognition

+    in conversation [2019 08]

-Our Code Base: **NOW SUPPORT bc-lstm & dialogueRnn on IEMOCAP & MELD **
+Our Code Base: **NOW DEVELOPING**

 ​																	TO BE CONTINUE …